kostaskougios/query/Readme.md

 # Query
-Query is a tool to view big data files (avro, parquet, orc, csv and all spark supported formats) as a database and query them from an interactive console or scala ammonite scripts.
+Query is a tool to view big data files (avro, parquet, orc, csv, json and all spark supported formats) as a database and query them from an interactive console or scala ammonite scripts.
 It supports syntax colouring and basic autocomplete.
-A single csv or avro file or spark-generated directories with parquet, orc, csv, avro data are supported.
+A single csv, json or avro file or spark-generated directories with parquet, orc, csv, avro data are supported.
 The tool is written over spark sql 3 and supports the formats that spark supports and also autodetects the columns of the tables.